Swamp Thing (song): Chart performance

-"Swamp Thing" was very successful on the charts across several continents.
-In Europe, it soared to number two in Finland, Norway and Scotland.
-It was a top-10 hit also in Austria, Belgium, Denmark (number three), Iceland, Ireland, the Netherlands, Spain, Sweden, Switzerland and the United Kingdom.
-On the Eurochart Hot 100, it hit number four.
-In the UK, the single peaked at number three in its fifth week on the UK Singles Chart, on 26 June.
-It also reached number-one on Music Weeks Dance Singles chart.
-Additionally, it was a top-20 hit in Germany and a top-50 hit in France.
+"Swamp Thing" reached number two in Finland, Norway and Scotland.
+It was a top-10 hit in Austria, Belgium, Denmark, Iceland, Ireland, the Netherlands, Spain, Sweden, Switzerland and the United Kingdom.
+On the Eurochart Hot 100, it hit number four on 3 September 1994.
+In the UK, the single peaked at number three during its fifth week on the UK Singles Chart, on 26 June.
+It also reached number one on Music Weeks Dance Singles chart.
+Additionally, "Swamp Thing" was a top-20 hit in Germany and a top-50 hit in France.
 Outside Europe, "Swamp Thing" reached number three in Australia as well as on the RPM Dance/Urban chart in Canada.
 It also peaked at number 41 in New Zealand.
 The single was awarded with a silver record in the UK with a sale of 200,000 copies and a platinum record in Australia, after 70,000 units were sold.

 Music video

 "Swamp Thing" was accompanied by a music video.
 The video switches back and forth between two scenes: computer-generated imagery of a group of robots dancing to a techno beat and a blank white landscape with a crawling baby and music synthesiser instruments.
 The scene with the baby and the instruments also inspired the Evolver album cover art.
 The video received heavy rotation on MTV Europe and was A-listed on Germany's VIVA.
-Later it was published by Vevo on YouTube, and as of December 2022, the video had generated more than 2,3 million views.
+Later it was made available by Vevo on YouTube, and as of May 2025, the video had generated more than 3.2 million views on the platform.